xyzisinus/code-examples-Brick/graph_db_wrapper/README.md

 `connectDB.py`: Demo code to select/insert/delete triples using the sparqlWrapper package as database user dba.
 Also contains examples to create a graph with a turtle file's URI, create a graph using RDF's graph object and delete a graph.
+Tested against Virtuoso 7.2 and 7.2.5.

-Tested against Virtuoso 7.2.5.
+`brickEndpoint.py`: Class for basic operations against a graph database.
+Tested against Virtuoso 7.2 and 7.2.5.

 **Note**: With blank nodes (BNode) in the graph parsed from a .ttl file, the database side loading method (LOAD INTO) should be used.